damienbod/AngularWebpackVisualStudio/README.md

 var isProd = (process.env.NODE_ENV === 'production');
 ```

-The npm environment variable NODE_ENV is used to define the type of build, either a developmnet build or a production build.
+The npm environment variable NODE_ENV is used to define the type of build, either a development build or a production build.
 The entries are configured depending on this parameter.

 ```javascript
     config.entry = {